-As the state’s largest pediatric healthcare provider, Children’s Hospitals and Clinics of Minnesota trains the majority of pediatric primary and specialty care providers in the state.
+As the state’s largest pediatric healthcare provider, Children’s Minnesota trains the majority of pediatric primary and specialty care providers in the state.
 Every year, we train approximately 350 students, residents and fellows in a variety of pediatric specialties.
 With guidance from our expert clinicians, students learn about meeting the unique needs of children, from one-pound preemies to adolescents as they grow and change.

 In order to provide that highly specialized training, we rely on state and federal funding to help offset our costs.
 The federal Children’s Health and Graduate Medical Education (CHGME) program supports the training of roughly 45 percent of all pediatricians and 50 percent of all pediatric specialists in the United States.
 CHGME recipient hospitals – only 1 percent of all hospitals – have been crucial to developing and maintaining training programs that target the unique needs of children.
 Additionally, the state Medical Education and Research Cost program (MERC) supports teaching hospitals in Minnesota.
 Because of the volume of pediatric training we offer, Children’s is a resource for any community across our state and region to ensure kids have access to a pediatrician.

 Learn more about Medical Education at Children’s.